-ESS CEEP "Build" goal goal Buildings and infrastructure that have a positive impact on the environment.
-Strategy No. C3.1 - Big Move Strategy rategy Meet updated energy performance building code requirements for new b Suggested Actions a) Promote and encourage energy conservation for new buildings. b) Explore working with designers, builders, energy professionals, industry and the province to identify opportunities to optimize building code compliance. a) Explore ways to improve the skills and knowledge of professionals about energy efficiency requirements in the BC Building Code, for example supporting and promoting programs through BCIT, the Province, BC Hydro and APEGBC. c) Consider other CEEP recommended strategies for improving energy performance (e.g. energy audits/labeling; and biannual policy reviews).
+ESS CEEP "Build" goal ositive impact on the environment.
+Strategy No. 6.1 - Big Move C3.1 - Big Move Strategy Meet updated energy performance building ng code requirements for new buildings.
+Suggested Actions a) Promote and encourage energy conservation for new buildings. b) Explore working with designers, builders, energy professionals, industry and the province to identify opportunities to optimize building code compliance. a) Explore ways to improve the skills and knowledge of professionals about energy efficiency requirements in the BC Building Code, for example supporting and promoting programs through BCIT, the Province, BC Hydro and APEGBC. c) Consider other CEEP recommended strategies for improving energy performance (e.g. energy audits/labeling; and biannual policy reviews).
 Quick Start 14.
 Review issues and possible opportunities to improve compliance, such as with requirements for review of development proposals by an energy professional.